This article explores seven questions relating to the African Continental Free Trade Area (AfCFTA):

 “More than one third of that export potential is explained by frictions, namely, static untapped export potential, which implies that $8.6 billion in trade could be realized by engaging actively in efforts to identify and address current market frictions in African trade today,” said the report.

-How will the AfCFTA work with existing regional trade areas?
+How will the AfCFTA work with existing regional trade areas in Africa?

 What does the AfCFTA say about the free movement of people?